2/29/08

 News Items.....

-• "The most vehement discrimination that most young gay people will ever encounter will be within their own families."
+"The most vehement discrimination that most young gay people will ever encounter will be within their own families."
 Yeah, we know....we have stood out in the cold on Fifth Avenue for 16 years having people that look just like our parents, grandparents, brothers, sisters, aunts, uncles, etc. hurl homophobic insults at us.
 This quote comes from an Irish Independent article called "Homosexuality is a family matter."
-To read the full article, click here.
+To read the full article, click here.“You can change your mind and your heart, you can progress.
+If you’re from an immigrant background...

 Irish Queers Folks......An Raibh tú ag an gCarraig?